mtiller/ModelicaBook/text/source/behavior/equations/equations.rst

 represent conditional behavior.
 It is worth getting ahead of ourselves a little bit to point out that equations can be conditional.
 There are really two forms of conditional equations.
-The first is are form is the balanced form, *e.g.,*
+The first is the balanced form, *e.g.,*

 .. code-block:: modelica